amirmalekian/SocialSync/README.md

 ## 💬Contact Me

   <p>
   if you need help, ask me.
-I would respond as soon as possible.
+I will try to answer as soon as possible.
   </p>

   <p>